ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 <img src="https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/64bitnolaa.png" alt="3dcenter article about the LAA flag" height="240"/>

 ###4 Hunt down your memory leaks
 We continously search for memory leaks in xServer .NET, and workaround the memory leaks inside WPF for the map control.
 It's a common misconception that the garbage collector prevents .NET from having memeory leaks.
 Mainly UI applications are affected by this, as lapsed event listener are a hideous source for leaks.
-Tool like the SciTech memory profiler can help to search for leaks in your .NET application http://memprofiler.com/?gclid=CIDHmZHxicYCFWXLtAodzzsAIQ
+Tools like the SciTech memory profiler can help to search for leaks in your .NET application http://memprofiler.com/?gclid=CIDHmZHxicYCFWXLtAodzzsAIQ

 ![3dcenter article about the LAA flag](https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/scitech.png)